Here is the final thing. I did not choose the hunchback view, but somehow I sewed it:

 Here are some things that are wrong with this big disappointment.

 I raised the shoulders 1.5 inches.
 When I make this again in another fabric, I will use this variation.
 I'm still not sure this dress will look good on my bod.
 I am hoping it is just that this fabric does not suit this pattern.

 My sister bought a shirt for her daughter.
 She thought it reflected her perfectly.
 But the store only had size that was too small.
 So my sister asked me to make it into a pillow.

 I'm frustrated with trying to find a good pattern for a top with a draped cowl neckline.
 I have a couple, one in particular, store-bought shirt that is perfect.
 I could use about 10 of those for work in different colors and prints.
 But I haven't found a good pattern yet.

 I have had Simplicity 1716 in my stash for a while (like about 100 other patterns I've yet to sew).
 I have pulled it out, studied it, been dissuaded by the unsophisticated way it falls from the shoulders in the envelope image, and put it back in the drawer a number of times.
 I finally decided to use it after discovering some white jersey in my stash.
-I was overcome with the drive to make a white cowl, resolve not to use New Look 6901 ever again, and desperation for a pattern in my own possession that I could use.
+I was overcome with the desire to make a white cowl and resolved not to use New Look 6901 ever again, and desperate for a pattern in my own possession that I could use.
 Looking at some reviews on Pattern Review and thinking the results people got looked good, I went forward.